DETAILED ACTION

 STEP 1.
 Per Step 1 of the two-step analysis, the claims are determined to include a method, as in independent Claim 1 and the dependent claims.
 Such methods fall under the statutory category of "process."
 Therefore, the claims are directed to a statutory eligibility category.

 STEP 2A Prong 1.
 The claimed invention is directed to an abstract idea without significantly more.
-Method claim 1 recites a method steps (1) outputting data (2) determining whether condition has occurred (3) determining whether condition corresponds to a crash occurrence (4) causing second sensor to output additional data (5) determining whether crash of the vehicle has occurred (6) if it is determined crash of vehicle has not occurred adjusting the analysis to prevent a determination that the condition corresponds to the occurrence of the crash of the vehicle.
+Method claim 1 recites a method steps (1) outputting data (2) determining whether condition has occurred (3) determining whether condition corresponds to a crash occurrence (4) causing second sensor to transition from deactivated state to activated state to output additional data (5) determining whether crash of the vehicle has occurred (6) if it is determined crash of vehicle has not occurred adjusting the analysis to prevent a determination that the condition corresponds to the occurrence of the crash of the vehicle.

 The claimed limitations which under its broadest reasonable interpretation, covers performance commercial activity as the limitations are directed toward analyzing data for risk analysis.
 The specification titled “System and Method for Indicating whether a Vehicle crash has occurred” makes clear from the Specification (including the claim language) that claim 1 focuses on an abstract idea, and not on an improvement to technology and/or a technical field.
 The specification discloses, that using a sensor to detect vehicle crashes has several drawbacks reciting a process that uses technology (sensors) to output sensor data that is analyzed to determine whether a crash has occurred and using a mobile device sensor to collect additional data used for determining whether a crash has occurred (para 0037-0038), where the additional use of sensor data improves the accuracy of an indication of whether a crash has occurred where such data may be used by the insurance provider who is providing coverage for the vehicle (para 0025).